lucaswarwick02/lucas-unity-assets/README.md

 `Sprite`

-A set of extension methods for `Sprite` to manipulate pivots, locate pixels by color, covert pixel positions to UV offsets, an dremove specific pixel colors.
+A set of extension methods for `Sprite` to manipulate pivots, locate pixels by color, covert pixel positions to UV offsets, an remove specific pixel colors.
 Useful for dynamically adjusting sprite origins, detecting color positions, or creating modified textures at runtime.

 Example Usage:
 ```c#